 <iframe> here, because we can embed this Repl for other people to see, and another thing I want to show you is that you can work with this not only using Python, but lots of other languages.

-04:39 So we have here Django, Node.js, Java, C++, et cetera.
-So there’s tons and tons of languages that are supported.
-And among other things, also HTML, so I’m just going to make a little meta HTML page…
+04:39 So we have here Django, Node, C, Java, C++, et cetera.
+There’s tons and tons of languages that are supported.
+And among other things, also HTML, so I’m just going to make a little meta HTML page

 05:46 There you go.
 So, that’s pretty cool!
 You can make your little code examples, you can embed them into your HTML page.
 People can go to your page, to your blog, maybe, they can run your examples and just execute them, make copies of it, edit it forward.